AUQIB92/blockchain-developer-bootcamp-final-project/README.md

   * Add your chosen network anywhere below ``networks: {`` , use the code below as an example
   ```
    ropsten: {
-            networkCheckTimeout: 10000,
-            // must be a thunk, otherwise truffle commands may hang in CI

             provider: () =>
               new HDWalletProvider(process.env.MNEMONIC, process.env.RPC_URL),
             network_id: '3',